 Community Drive is an area showcasing businesses and community organizations from the region.
 Open from 12 until 6 pm, it’s also where federal and provincial politicians hang out and shake hands.

 Coquitlam Lane features booths from a small number of municipal organizations including the local recreational facilities and animal shelter.
 It’s also where a member or two of Coquitlam City Council are sometimes available for photo opportunities and chats.
 Coquitlam Lane operates from noon until 8:30 pm.

 Eat Street, as the name suggests, is where the festival’s food trucks are located.
 There are close to 20 of them selling everything from Ukrainian perogies to ice cream and bubble tea.
 The food trucks are open for business from noon until 10 pm.

 The Eco-Zone is where sustainability and environmental initiatives are showcased and the Meadow is the place for arts and cultural organizations.
 Both are open from noon until around 8 pm.

 The Vehicle Showcase is where you can find information about the RCMP, Coquitlam Fire & Rescue and Tri-City Speed Watch.
 Chances are you might even be able to sit in a vehicle (or at least take photos of your kids beside one)!

 There are two stages where live entertainment takes place on Canada Day at Town Centre Park.
 There is the main Community Plaza Stage and Celebrate Stage.

 Community Plaza Stage Schedule

 Below is the lineup of performances on the Community Plaza Stage in 2019.
 We expect 2021 details to be similar.
-In 2020 the celebrations are online and won’t be running for as long as in a typical year.
-A number of musicians, however, are still performing.
+In 2020 the celebrations were online and didn’t run for as long as in a typical year.
+A number of musicians, however, still performed.